kptristan24/OneClockToRuleThemAll/README.md

 # OneClockToRuleThemAll
-Our Senior Capstone Project to make a Word Clock on a budget!
+Our Senior Capstone Project to make a Word Clock on a budget.

+Weekly updates can be found on the wiki!